 Kasara Niseko Village Townhouses

-Situated in the heart of Niseko Village at the base of Mount Annapuri, the Kasara Townhouses are a collection of stylish, luxury homes just a few metres from the ski slopes and close to the shops and restaurants at Niseko Village.
+Situated in the heart of Niseko Village at the base of Mount Annapuri, the Kasara Townhouses are a collection of stylish, luxury homes just a few meters from the ski slopes and close to the shops and restaurants at Niseko Village.